jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 ===============================================================================
 This is a README file that describes the process for deploying Makahiki in a Vagrant virtual machine on a Windows host machine.
-The virtual machine is intended for testing or development use and is NOT SUITABLE for use in a production deployment of the Makahiki software.
+The virtual machine is intended for testing or development use.
+It is not suitable for use in a production deployment of the Makahiki software.

 If you would prefer to install Makahiki on Windows manually, without using